shodan8192/sophgo-sg200x-debian/README.md

 # TODO
 - DeviceTree Overlay Support
-- Add support for the MIPI-CSI/DSI drivers (Sample applications would be in the sophgo-sg200x-packages repository if they do not depend upon a musl libc version)
 - Add support for the TPU drivers
 - Possibly mainline kernel support via the sophgo linux for-next repositories